 This veggie brownies recipe is one of those that you must taste to believe.
-Packed with 2 cups of zucchini and a cup of beets, you wouldn’t think that they could taste very good.
+Packed with 2 cups of zucchini and 1 cup of beets, you may not think that they could taste very good.
 Not only do they taste like brownies, they are my favorite vegan brownie recipe!
 These hidden veggie brownies come out perfect with gluten free or wheat flour and are soy free too!

 If you are looking for a sweet chocolatey treat without all the guilt, this veggie brownies recipe is just the thing you are looking for!

 I got the idea for these brownies from my friend Rachel who makes the most delicious gluten free brownies with zucchini in them.
 I decided to try to make them a little healthier by reducing the sugar and oil a little and adding beets.
 To my surprise, they came out delicious!
 Best of all, my zucchini and beet hating son LOVES them!

 What if I need to hide the veggies from picky eaters?

 If you have picky eaters, make sure to chop the zucchini up very fine in a food processor.
 This will help hide the little green flex.

 There will be some little dots of zucchini at the top of the veggie brownies, so I make a chocolate fudge frosting to hide them and add another layer of deliciousness!
 This frosting is seriously amazing and I highly recommend using it!

 - To make this veggie brownies recipe, chop up 2 cups of zucchini in very fine pieces in your food processor.
 (This is usually about 8-10 inch long zucchini).